Last updated: April 3, 2026

-ContractScan ("the Service") is an automated, AI-assisted static analysis tool that scans Solidity smart contract source code for known vulnerability patterns.
-The Service is provided by a sole proprietorship registered in the Republic of Korea and is accessible globally via the internet.
+ContractScan ("the Service") is an automated, multi-engine smart contract security analysis platform that scans Solidity source code for known vulnerability patterns.
+The Service supports multiple blockchain networks, including Ethereum, Polygon, Arbitrum, Optimism, Base, BSC, and Avalanche.
+The Service combines multiple independent static analysis engines — including Slither (AGPL-3.0, Trail of Bits), Aderyn (GPL-3.0, Cyfrin), Semgrep, and Mythril — with AI-powered code review to provide cross-engine validated findings.
+The Service is provided by Raccoon World, a sole proprietorship registered in the Republic of Korea, and is accessible globally via the internet.

 ContractScan is a pre-audit screening tool.
 It is designed to help developers catch common, well-catalogued vulnerability classes before they reach a professional auditor — not to replace one.